 Here is perhaps the best known statue of Artemis Ephesia (or Artemis of Ephesus) as preserved in the Selçuk Archeological Museum (room C, inv.
 718) near the ancient site of Ephesus:

 After my recent trip to the Naples archeological museum, I now have a number of depictions of Artemis Ephesia and other gods and goddesses in photo form.
 So I will be making a series of posts on Greco-Roman deities.
-As I discuss in the current series in the podcast (Honouring the Gods in the Roman Empire), there were many different local understandings and depictions of a particular god: in other words, there were many Dionysoses, Zeuses, and Artemises.
+There were many different local understandings and depictions of a particular god: in other words, there were many Dionysoses, Zeuses, and Artemises.
 Often one Zeus would be distinguished from another Zeus by an epithet: for example, there was a Zeus Soter (“Saviour Zeus”), a Zeus Brontos (“Thunderer Zeus”), and a Zeus Polieus (City-protecting Zeus).
 One local understanding of Zeus could be distinguished from another through art, in the depiction of the specific form of the god in statues.

 Artemis of Ephesus is just one local way in which this goddess was understood.
-You can hear more about her in episode 4.2 of the podcast.
 This Artemis Ephesia is consistently depicted as associated with nature and the wild, as the animals integrated within her garb and the deer at her side indicate.
 And she is also always depicted with the strange protuberances which you will see in each of the photos I post.